 The Science division of the Faculty of Arts and Sciences includes illustrious faculty spanning the biological and physical sciences.
 They are world leaders in conducting basic and applied research in the natural sciences to better understand the world and universe surrounding us; to help solve energy, environmental, and health problems produced and faced by modern humans; and to provide rigorous undergraduate, graduate, and postgraduate education that trains future scientific professionals and generally promotes scientific literacy in the human population.

-The School of Engineering & Applied Science comprises five FAS departments: Biomedical Engineering, Chemical & Environmental Engineering, Computer Science, Electrical Engineering, and Mechanical Engineering & Materials Science.
+The School of Engineering & Applied Science comprises five FAS departments: Biomedical Engineering, Chemical and Environmental Engineering, Computer Science, Electrical Engineering, and Mechanical Engineering and Materials Science.
 The School’s demanding engineering education, within one of the world’s most renowned liberal arts institutions, provides not only a fundamental knowledge of science and engineering, but also a strong and unique understanding of the complex social, political, economic, and environmental implications that must be considered when developing complete solutions to global problems.